pnp/PnP/Solutions/Core.UserProfiles.Sync/readme.md

 # Azure AD to User Profile Sync Tool #

 ### Overview ###
 This solution builds on top of the UserProfile.Manipulation.CSOM.Console code sample.
+The business problem that it solves is that not all Azure AD properties are synced to SharePoint User Profiles, so you must cater for your own sync process for any other properties (like extended) of interest.

 It aims to show a working solution that:

+- you can configure which properties to read and where to write them
 - authenticates & pulls data from Azure AD
 - authenticates and updates all user profiles with the data from Azure AD. v1 of this sample uses the SharePointOnlineCredentials object.

 Key points are that it uses the new API for updating **User Profiles with CSOM** (not the web services) and the use of the new **Graph API 2.0** recently announced here: [http://blogs.msdn.com/b/aadgraphteam/archive/2014/12/12/announcing-azure-ad-graph-api-client-library-2-0.aspx](http://blogs.msdn.com/b/aadgraphteam/archive/2014/12/12/announcing-azure-ad-graph-api-client-library-2-0.aspx)

-One of the interesting elements is giving access to a SharePoint App to read (or write) in the Azure AD instance behind an Office 365 tenant.
+One of the interesting demonstration elements is giving access to a SharePoint App to read (or write) in the Azure AD instance behind an Office 365 tenant.

 Many of the concepts are described in other samples and blog posts: